-Sulphur Springs currently educates a student population of 711 students, on a Blended Calendar.
-We have 28 regular classrooms and two Special Day classes.
+Sulphur Springs currently educates a student population of 680 students, on a Blended Calendar.
+We have 24 regular classrooms and two Special Day classes.
 Our support staff includes a Speech and Language Specialist, Resource Teacher, School Psychologist, Adaptive P.E.
 Teacher, Occupational Therapist, and a Deaf and Hard of Hearing Specialist.
-We have education consultants, for music, physical education and counseling.
+We also have a contract with Cultivating Creative Minds for music instruction.
 The EL aide supports EL students on a regular basis and consistently supports our Hispanic families by talking with them and providing translation when needed.